Charles Jones (architect): Civic infrastructure

 His first work for the council in 1863 was to lay out the towns first proper sewage system.
 As the Thames at this time suffered from gross pollution from raw sewage he also designed a sewage farm to treat the effluent; this was built at Clayponds down Occupation Lane off the South Ealing Road.
 Over the next two decades this was incrementally expanded to cope with the rapidly expanding population.

 To go behind the new Town Hall he designed a fire engine station.
 The building is still in existence but has long ceased to be used for its original purpose.
 Whilst not thought notable enough to warrant statutory protection, it has nevertheless been 'locally listed' by Ealing Council as being of architectural interest.

 Another task he was charged with was to design and oversee the first Electricity Generating Station and distribution system which came on line in 1894 and provided Ealing with its first electric street lighting.
 This was also situated down Occupation Lane.

 The sludge from the sewage farm next door, was filtered out and burnt here as fuel.

 During this time the council was also purchased properties from local notables which came with large plots of open land.
 Jones oversaw the work of turning these into public pleasure parks.
 He was also responsible for having the chestnut tree avenues planted on Ealing Common which gave it much of its present-day character.

 He also designed the redevelopment of Pitzhanger Manor in order that it could become a free public lending library.
 Opening in April 1902, it remained Ealing's Central Library until it moved in 1985.
 Because of Jones's sympathetic alterations to the original site, it was possible to then restore the house to reflect as accurately as practical, how it would have looked in the 1800s.
 Today it is a museum and art gallery open to the public at no charge.
 English Heritage has classed it as a Grade I listed building.

-Churches
+Churches and Chapels

 An early design of Jones's was the Congregational Church (1860) on Ealing Green (now the United Reformed and Methodist Church).
 Style: Gothic.

 Methodist Church (1869) at the north end of Windsor Road just before the Junction of Uxbridge Road.
 Style: Gothic.
 This now a Polish Roman Catholic Church of 'Our Lady Mother of the Church'.